Stories of success are incomplete without stories of failures

 … But, what IS FuCKUp Night?

 The aim of this inspiring event is to bring together diverse speakers who share stories of their failures and unexpected twists in life or career.
 And most importantly, how these events have brought them closer to their successes today.
+In short, successful failures.
 The Fuckup Nights concept was born in Mexico, but quickly became a global movement (251 cities, 79 countries, 25+ different languages) where stories of failed businesses and projects are shared.
 It is an event of inspiration where you embrace the motto: “Our greatest glory is not in never failing, but in rising up every time we fail.”

 Why talk about failure and how to do it?